-As long as any person in violation demonstrates, in the sole judgement of the Commission, a reasonable, good faith effort to comply with this bylaw, the Commission shall refrain from issuing fines.
-However, the Commission shall resort to issuing fines when the violator ceases to demonstrate a reasonable, good faith effort toward achieving compliance.
-This provision does not preclude the Commission from issuing fines or preclude the Commission from simultaneously ordering mitigation or restoration of the affected resource areas.
+As long as any person in violation demonstrates, in the sole judgement of the Commission, a reasonable, good faith effort to comply with this bylaw, the Commission may refrain from issuing fines.
+However, the Commission may resort to issuing fines when the violator ceases to demonstrate a reasonable, good faith effort toward achieving compliance.
+This provision does not preclude the Commission from exercising its prosecutorial discretion to issue fines or preclude the Commission from simultaneously ordering mitigation and/or restoration of the affected resource areas.